sohakes/homework/hw2/README.md

 The only file that you need to look at is `train_pg_f18.py`, which you will implement.

 See the [HW2 PDF](http://rail.eecs.berkeley.edu/deeprlcourse/static/homeworks/hw2.pdf) for further instructions.

+## My observations

+I didn't run the Lunar Lander yet since it takes a really long time here.
+Until then, I'm not sure if I implemented the baseline correctly (it doesn't give an error, but it doesn't seem to speed up the cart pole env).